 Supervised study for those who wish to participate begins at 4-10 pm and can be taken until 6-40 pm from Monday to Thursday.
 Supervised study on Friday begins at 3-20 pm and finishes at 4-50pm.

 Each First Year class is assigned a class teacher whose function is to see that the pupils settle into school and to be available to the students should any problem arise.
 The Year Head complements the class teachers, especially taking care of any discipline problems that might arise.
 The C.S.P.E, S.P.H.E, and Religion teachers are also significantly involved in the pastoral care area.
 As part of the Department of Education led ‘Wellbeing programme’, there will be a number of modules throughout the school year covering areas such as Computer skills, Nutrition and Personal Development.
-The Pastoral Care Committee comprising The Principal, Mr. Carew, The Deputy Principal, Fr.
-Shem and The Guidance Counsellor Mr. Hoyne meets once a week to discuss the wellbeing of students and address any issues or concerns about students which might have been conveyed either by a Year Head, Class Teacher or Subject Teacher.
+The Pastoral Care Committee comprising of the Principal, Mr. Carew, The Deputy Principal, Mr Ronan, and The Guidance Counsellor Mr. Hoyne meets once a week to discuss the wellbeing of students and address any issues or concerns about students which might have been conveyed either by a Year Head, Class Teacher or Subject Teacher.

 Each year 10 Leaving 1 students, who are selected by interview from the list of candidates, undergo a week’s training in Castletown in how to be a successful Meitheal leader.
 Their purpose is to mentor the First Year students throughout their first year in Knockbeg College.
 This starts on their first day in the College during which they are brought on a tour of the school and participate in games and activities during the afternoon.
 These help to break the ice for the First Years and allow them to start making friends and integrating into Knockbeg.
 Each Meitheal leader is responsible for mentoring up to 10 students in his group.
 Throughout the year the leaders organise activities for the First Years, sometimes in conjunction with the other local schools which also have a Meitheal group.
 They also meet the First Years on a regular basis throughout the year.
 They will also discuss matters pertaining to their responsibilities with the Principal on a formal and informal basis.